ericrogler/Green-Book/Z011_Learning_Methodologies.md

 - Helping out people who struggle too much is detrimental to them
 - Goals matter more when chosen by someone rather than given

+### What determines learning ability?

+Though I disapprove of learning *styles,* there are still differences in how individuals learn and their capability of learning.
+To reference *Make It Stick* by Brown, Roediger, and McDaniel, here are some examples:

+- Intelligence
+- Dynamic Testing
+- Structure Building
+- Rule vs Example Learning

+Your goal is presenting material in a way the student is best able to learn, not necessarily how they want to learn.

 ## References

 1. EBSCO. (n.d.). *OpenDissertations*. [https://opendissertations.org/](https://opendissertations.org/)